ENELTEC/PiZero-Ethernet/README.md

 If you prefer to execute the steps manually, follow these commands to move the files and restart the device:

 1. Append the contents of `config.txt` to `/boot/firmware/config.txt`:
+    ATTENTION: If you are using an older version of Raspbian, the may will be at `/boot/config.txt`
     ```bash
     sudo cat eth/src/config.txt | sudo tee -a /boot/firmware/config.txt
     ```

 2. Append the contents of `cmdline.txt` to `/boot/firmware/cmdline.txt`:
+    ATTENTION: If you are using an older version of Raspbian, the file may be at `/boot/cmdline.txt`
     ```bash
     sudo cat eth/src/cmdline.txt | sudo tee -a /boot/firmware/cmdline.txt
     ```